• Shopping cart

 Fishermen set out amid floating garbage off the shore of Manila Bay in the Philippines on June 8, 2013.

 Plastic: Approximately 300 million tons are produced per year using between 6 and 8% of all oil extracted.
 This is only going to grow.
 The vast majority cannot and will not be recycled.
 It is filling up landfills and destroying the environment at an alarming rate.
 The toxins from it can now be identified in every living creature.
 These are leading to cancers, birth defects and the global death of fish, birds and wildlife.
 Extensive research has clearly documented these issues.
-The time for only study is over, we must act now.
+The time for study is over, we must act now.
 Plastic is not going away so we must find a solution to remove the waste, not to a landfill where it will last for centuries leaching toxins into ground water, but to recycle what we can and convert the rest to a useful form.

 Every year natural disasters such as tsunamis, hurricanes (typhoons) or flooding affect populous areas adding million of tons of debris to rivers and eventually the ocean.
 Other common debris included rope, fishing equipment, glass bottles, paper, and cloth items.
 It is now common to find 1 ton of plastic per mile on coastlines. - Source: wikipedia